gwuniversity/GWUniversity-SelfInvite/README.md

 - Submit the issue
   ![Submit Issue](SubmitIssue.png)

+- After submitting your Issue, you'll recive an email to your GitHub registered email address with an invitation (Note: may or may not be a GW email).
 - Once the invitation is received and accepted, please return to the repo and close the issue.

 ##### [Notice:]